Deuteronomic Code: Dating

 It is difficult to date the laws found in the Deuteronomic Code.
-There are many laws unique to Deuteronomy, such as the prohibition of sacrifice outside "the place which the Lord your God will choose" (Deuteronomy 12:5) and having a national Passover sacrifice in a national shrine (Deuteronomy 16:1–8).
+There are many laws unique to Deuteronomy, such as the prohibition of sacrifice outside "the place that the Lᴏʀᴅ your God will choose" (Deuteronomy 12:5) and having a national Passover sacrifice in a national shrine (Deuteronomy 16:1–8).
 In contrast, other books in the Pentateuch refer to altars throughout Israel without condemnation.
 Both of these laws were observed for the first time under King Josiah, giving credence to the theory that Deuteronomy was written around that time.
 Many of the other laws can be found elsewhere in the Torah, and it is likely the Deuteronomistic author(s) were influenced by such laws.
 Biblical scholar Michael Coogan notes two examples, the Covenant Code and the Ritual Decalogue found in Exodus 20:22–23:33 and Exodus 34 respectively.

 It is remarkable that Amos (c.
 760 BCE), Hosea (c.
 750 BCE), and the undisputed portions of Isaiah (Isaiah 1–39 ["First Isaiah"], c.
 700 bce) show no certain traces of any influence from the Deuteronomic Code, or its style, while Jeremiah exhibits marks of these things on nearly every page, especially in his prose.
 The prophetic teachings, the leading theological ideas, and the principles which the author seeks to inculcate, exhibit many points of contact with that of Jeremiah and Ezekiel, and especially with the characteristic principles of the compiler of the Book of Kings, who must have lived after the events described in that Book, or during the later ones.
 If the code had been composed between Isaiah and Jeremiah, these facts would be exactly accounted for.